 BUCS individuals are the student championships.
-They usually take place over the weekend of 8th week (beginning of December) and will be held at the University of Nottingham.
-The closing date is very early (late October) and Freshers are frequently disappointed when they discover they cannot enter as they have missed the deadline.
+They will take place this year over the weekend of 20-22nd February and will be held at the Graves Tennis Centre, Sheffield.
+The closing date is very early (early January) so make sure you let your captain know you would like to enter early so to not miss the deadline.
 Contact the captains if you intend to go.
 We should be able to arrange transport and possibly some accommodation.

 We also have a men’s Second team participating in the Midlands Conference 1A.
 Our opponents are Loughborough, Staffordshire, Cambridge 2nds, UEA, Leicester, Notts 2nds and Warwick.
 We will fence them once over Michaelmas and Hilary.

 For additional information on BUCS Fencing, see the British University Sports Association's Fencing Pages.

 Fencing is a full blue and half blue for men, and a blue only sport for women.
 Blues are the colours awarded to students who fence against Cambridge in the annual Varsity Match.
 Note that visiting students cannot be Blues, although they can fence in BUCS.
 There is also a second team, the Assassins, who fence the Cutthroats.